mdn/content/files/en-us/web/javascript/reference/global_objects/webassembly/exception/getarg/index.md

 - {{jsxref("TypeError")}}
   - : The exception was not created with the tag passed to the method.
 - {{jsxref("RangeError")}}
-  - : The `index` parameter is ≥ the number of fields in the data.
+  - : The value of the `index` parameter is greater than or equal to the number of fields in the data.

 ## Examples

 In order to get the values of an exception, the tag must be "known" to the calling code;
-It may be either imported into or exported from the calling code.
+it may be either imported into or exported from the calling code.

 ### Getting exception value from imported tag